Your Guide to Course Proposals

 Significant changes to an existing course requires EPC reviewal.
-Examples of a significant change include: changes in the course title, content changes, numbering or sequencing changes, cross-listing changes, and whether or not it counts towards a major, minor, or concentration.
+Examples of a significant change include: changes in the course title, content changes, numbering or sequencing changes, and whether or not it counts towards a major, minor, or concentration.
 For a detailed overview of what curricular changes need to go through EPC, please consult the procedural flowchart page.
 If you have any questions, please send an email to email@example.com

 Similar to the workflow of new course proposals, proposals for course changes will be emailed to corresponding department/program chairs identified in the proposal form.
 EPC will review the proposal and contact the proposer after deliberations.
 Course changes are included in the EPC update provided at the following faculty meeting.

 How many times can a limited-time course be taught?

 Limited-time courses can be taught up to 3 times.
 After that, it needs to be reviewed as a permanent offering, and will require a resubmission to EPC and, eventually, full faculty approval.
 To do so, please fill out a New Course Form.